-BlueEQTM includes five skills.
-Each skill is comprised of five dimensions.
+In brief BlueEQTM includes five skills.
+Each skill comprises five dimensions.
 To improve a skill, focus on developing the dimensions within that skill.
 For each skill and dimension, BlueEQTM generates your score as an average rating for a set of questions.
 This comprehensive approach allows the participant to identify and isolate behaviors and skills in very specific ways.
 Once areas of weakness and blind spots are identified, participants can develop a plan of improvement.

 The BlueEQTM Profile is a 35 page detailed analysis of the participant’s results.
 Notably, the profile is easy to understand and implement.
 Below is a sample of the BlueEQTM color map of the results.
 Participants can easily identify the colors that represent skills and dimensions that are; Risk Factors, Limiting Factors, Growth Factors, Strength Factors, or Success Factors.
 In one graphic, the participant can quickly identify those areas that will be of the greatest benefit to improve.

 Each BlueEQTM skill and dimension is broken down into its own profile.
 The profile clearly identifies the status of the score in a color-coded bar.
 The profile also includes; a definition of the skill or dimension, the characteristics of high scores and low scores, tips and techniques to improve and why it matters based on the participant.